LSanten/LSanten.github.io/_mms-md/SENSING-B.md

 title: "Sensing b"
 ---

-# Otto scharmers framework for turning inward to see the external system within ourselves
+# Otto Scharmer's framework for turning inward to see the external system within ourselves